What Is SaaS Sprawl and How to Fix It | CostLoop

 The goal is not zero tools - it is intentional tools

 Fixing SaaS sprawl does not mean cutting software aggressively.
 It means knowing what you have, knowing what it costs, and making deliberate decisions about what stays.
 Some businesses find they actually need to add tools once they can see clearly what is missing - but most find they need fewer tools than they are currently paying for.
-Setting a clear software budget gives you a benchmark that makes new tool additions a deliberate decision rather than an accumulation by default.
+Setting a clear SaaS budget for small and medium business gives you a benchmark that makes new tool additions a deliberate decision rather than an accumulation by default.

 The difference between a business with sprawl and one without is not how many tools they use.
 It is whether anyone knows what those tools are and why they are there.
-Good subscription records make that possible.
+What to store in a subscription record makes that possible.

-CostLoop is a subscription tracker built for small businesses and freelancers.
+CostLoop is a subscription tracker built for small and medium businesses and freelancers.
 Track every tool, get renewal reminders, and keep cancellation links ready.
 Start for free.